FollyMaddy/RetroPie-Share/readme-post-one-thread.md

 - lr-mess/mame systems
 - the handhelds by @DTEAM
 [link to the handheld and plug & play systems of @DTEAM](https://retropie.org.uk/forum/topic/28462/tutorial-handheld-and-plug-play-systems-with-mame/2)
+- special systems with added slot-devices
+(for example : nes_datach,famicom_disksys,famicom_famibs3)
+- other systems that are mentioned in the threads
 - download retropie-gamelists
 - download mame-artwork
 - create overlays from mame-artwork for running handhelds with lr-mess